arbazaga/CVT/README.md

 ### Overview

-This document details the requirements for CVT: Catalog Verification Tool An Excel-based Chrome extension that allows Amazon employees, vendors, and sellers to validate product data on Amazon detail pages.
+This document details the requirements for CVT: Catalog Verification Tool which is an Excel-based Chrome extension that allows Amazon employees, vendors, and sellers to validate product data on Amazon detail pages.

 ### Goals